pydata/xarray/doc/dask.rst

 presumed to be small enough to fit into memory.

 Unlike NumPy, which has eager evaluation, operations on dask arrays are lazy.
-Operations queue up a series of taks mapped over blocks, and no computation is performed until you actually ask values to be computed (e.g., to print results to your screen or write to disk).
+Operations queue up a series of tasks mapped over blocks, and no computation is performed until you actually ask values to be computed (e.g., to print results to your screen or write to disk).
 At that point, data is loaded into memory and computation proceeds in a streaming fashion, block-by-block.